pelikhan/action-add-reaction/README.md

 ```

 If you already have existing steps in your workflow,
-it is recommended to keep the add-reaction separate
+it is recommended to keep the `add-reaction` job separate
 so that it executes instantly rather than waiting
 for containers to be built.